ygasaino1/TiKi7.github.io/README.md

 # TKMedia Documentation
-this script is ued to override your media source in the world. the thing that make this script different from other scripts available in market is that you can create multiple __[CHANNELS]__ so people in different channels can watch different videos. same concept as watching different videos in different rooms of a building.
+This script is used to override your media source in the experience.
+The thing that makes this script different from other scripts available in market is that you can create multiple __[CHANNELS]__ so people in different channels can watch different videos.
+Same concept as watching different videos in different rooms of a building.

 ### Commands